rafael-gon/pokedex/README.md

 # Pokedex

 This is a Pokedex App built using ReactJS and TypeScript.
 It fetches data from the [PokeAPI](https://pokeapi.co/) and displays information about different Pokemon.
-Users can search for a specific Pokemon by name or ID, as well as filter the list by type.

 # Getting Started